 Organizing your personal wardrobe is most likely already on your to-do list, but have you considered sifting through your coat closet?
 This area could possibly be filled with outdated fashions, unseasonal items, and a bevy of jackets that guests have left behind.
 Take a look inside and assess what should stay or go.
 Create piles for items to be donated, put into storage, kept, or given back to their original owner.
 Also, peer at the ground and you may find a collection of old shoes, scarves, gloves, etc.

-Interested in living simply with Lincoln?
+Interested in learning how to #LPCLiveInspired?
 Contact us today to schedule a tour of a community near you, or give us a ring to learn more.